asseromar/invoice-data-extractor/README.md

 # 📄 Invoice & Document Data Extractor (Pixtral-12B + Streamlit)

-A multimodal AI web app that uses **Pixtral-12B**, Mistral’s **visual encoder–decoder model**, to analyze and extract structured data from **PDFs or images**.
+A multimodal AI web app that uses **Pixtral-12B**, Mistral’s visual encoder–decoder model, to analyze and extract structured data from PDFs or images.

-While it’s optimized for invoices, this app can extract **any kind of information** depending on the **prompt** — making it a flexible and powerful tool for document understanding, from receipts and purchase orders to reports or certificates.
+While it’s optimized for invoices, this app can extract any kind of information depending on the prompt — making it a flexible and powerful tool for document understanding, from receipts and purchase orders to reports or certificates.

 ## Features

-- Uses **Pixtral-12B**, a large-scale **vision–language model** capable of understanding both text and layout from document images
+- Uses **Pixtral-12B**, a large-scale vision–language model capable of understanding both text and layout from document images
-- Works with **custom prompts** — extract *any* fields, not just invoice data
+- Works with custom prompts — extract *any* fields, not just invoice data
 - Handles **PDFs (multi-page)**, **JPG**, and **PNG** formats
 - Converts PDFs to images automatically with `pdf2image`
-- Clean Streamlit interface with **automatic light/dark mode**
+- Clean Streamlit interface with automatic light/dark mode
-- Deployable locally, with Docker, or on **Hugging Face Spaces**
+- Deployable locally, with Docker, or on Hugging Face Spaces

 ## How It Works

 1. The uploaded document (PDF or image) is converted into base64-encoded images.
-2. These images, along with a user-defined **text prompt**, are sent to the **Pixtral-12B** multimodal model via Mistral’s API.
+2. These images, along with a user-defined text prompt, are sent to the Pixtral-12B multimodal model via Mistral’s API.
-3. Pixtral’s **visual encoder** interprets the layout, text, and visual structure of the document.
+3. Pixtral’s visual encoder interprets the layout, text, and visual structure of the document.
 4. The model returns structured data (typically JSON) that matches the prompt — such as:
    - Invoice metadata (dates, totals, references)
    - Delivery or shipping details